 A Silver-spotted Skipper butterfly (Epargyreus clarus) perches on a pink flower and drinks nectar through its long, thin proboscis.
 Photograph taken by the author.
 Copyright Now I Wonder.

-How Are Silver-spotted Skippers Classified?
+How are Silver-spotted Skippers classified?

 KingdomAnimalia